Anantha P. Chandrakasan: Career

 In 2016, Chandrakasan lead The Engine Working Groups to guide the development of Institute policies and procedures for engaging with The Engine.
 The Engine, a new external innovation accelerator, was launched by MIT to help start-ups pursuing capital- and time-intensive technologies access patient capital, workspaces, equipment, and services needed to bring solutions from inception to the marketplace.
 Sixty-two members of the MIT community, including faculty, students, postdocs, and staff, participated in this effort.

+As MIT's inaugural Chief Innovation and Strategy Officer, Chandrakasan collaborates with key stakeholders across MIT, as well as external partners, to launch initiatives and new collaborations in support of the Institute’s strategic priorities.To date, he has overseen the development and launch of four significant cross-Institute initiatives as part of MIT’s presidential priorities, including, MIT Human Insight Collaborative (MITHIC), the MIT Health and Life Sciences Collaborative (MIT HEALS), the MIT Generative AI Impact Consortium (MGAIC), and the MIT Initiative for New Manufacturing (INM) as well as the MIT GE-Vernova Energy and Climate Alliance.
+He has oversight of these initiatives.